News Sheet for week beginning 14th July 2019

 Some activities exploring discipleship will be held over the summer.
 Details and dates to be published.
 Some social events will also be arranged including a Garden Party and a Beer and Hymns evening.

 The meeting also looked at reports from St. Luke’s School, Deanery Synod and Churches Together in Maidenhead.

 Baby and Toddler group: Meets weekly in term time.
 Thursdays 9.30-11.15am in the community hall.

 Brownies meet in the Community Hall every Thursday evening, 6:30pm - 7:45pm.

 The Stars and Sparks, for children aged 3 to 15 years, meet every Sunday at 10.00am in the Community Hall, (except the first Sunday in the month, which is an all-age worship service in church).

 Prayer Group 1st Wednesday in the month; 3:00pm in church

-Reading from to the Book of Samuel
+Reading from Pau's Letter to the Colossians

-Reading from the Gospel of John
+Reading from the Gospel of St. Luke

 News-sheet material to be emailed or handed in at The Vicarage by 9.00am Tuesday, please